M6D Pistol: Reception

 Seth Macy of IGN called the M6D Pistol the greatest weapon in Halo history, stating that it was most famous for its "three-shot kills", which would kill an enemy with three shots to the head even when shielded.
 As "the most-feared weapon" in Combat Evolved as well as "the defining element of Halo LAN parties", the M6D placed ninety second place on IGN's Top 100 Video Game Weapons list.
-Natalie Clayton of PC Gamer called the pistol "practically legendary", but criticized it for "throwing weapon balance out the window, especially on PC", due to its "deadly-accurate headshots".
-Luke McKinney described the M6D as the "upgrade to Dirty Harry’s gun plus half a millennium of polishing", and that the pistol's "overwhelmingly effective" utility increases even further when dual-wielded with a plasma pistol.
-Kotaku consider the M6D pistol one of the best video game handguns, noting that "there’s this split second of lag between firing and hitting that gives it a satisfying crunch that hitscan weapons in other games can’t replicate".
+Natalie Clayton of PC Gamer singled out the pistol as "practically legendary" due to its "deadly-accurate headshots", but criticized its implementation for "throwing weapon balance out the window, especially on PC", comparing it to Halo: Reach's DMR as one of the only guns the player will need to win.
+Luke McKinney described the M6D as the "upgrade to Dirty Harry's gun plus half a millennium of polishing", and that the pistol's "overwhelmingly effective" utility increases even further when dual-wielded with a plasma pistol.
+Kotaku consider the M6D pistol one of the best video game handguns, noting that "there's this split second of lag between firing and hitting that gives it a satisfying crunch that hitscan weapons in other games can't replicate".

 Jason Johnson of Kill Screen called the M6D "the most infamous video game weapon of them all", describing it as a "one-holy piece of weaponry" but criticizing its decrease in power after the original Halo, saying it was "reinvented as common trash".
 Josh West of GamesRadar+ called the "overpowered" M6D Pistol an "eleventh-hour change" that resulted in "chaos".
 Alexa Ray Corriea of Polygon and Andrew Clouther from GameZone agreed with the consensus that the M6D is "overpowered"; Corriea remarked that the pistol is "infamous", and Clouther said the pistol truly shined in multiplayer, where fully shielded players could be taken down via headshots with relatively ease.
 On the other hand, Joe Felder claimed in a 2003 article written for GameSpot that the M6D is "voted the weapon that's most likely to be discarded", and only becomes useful once the player has depleted ammo for their other weapons.

 Andrew Liszewski and James Whitbrook of Gizmodo criticized the line of Halo-themed Nerf toys for a dart pistol based on the series' SPNKR Rocket Launcher, saying that its design was "perplexing" due to the fact that "the franchise literally already has one of the most iconic pistols in video games".